Automate employee onboarding tasks before their first day of work with the Microsoft Entra admin center

 Be aware that you currently cannot run a workflow on-demand if it is set to disabled.
 You need to set the workflow to enabled to use the on-demand feature.

-To run a workflow on-demand, for users using the Azure portal, do the following steps:
+To run a workflow on-demand, for users using the Microsoft Entra admin center, do the following steps:

 - On the workflow screen, select the specific workflow you want to run.